This article originally appeared on CMO.com.

 Thinking about how this will affect our personal lives is fun.
 Thinking about how this will impact brands is an utterly daunting task.
 The breakneck speed at which we operate today has brought one concept back to the forefront–relevancy.

 How do you convince someone that a brand is relevant when the landscape, which it needs to be relevant in, keeps changing and evolving?
-The good news is that the core components of relatable brands haven’t changed.
+The good news is that the core components of brand relevance haven’t changed.
 Relevant brands today, like 100 years ago, are relatable, practical, and above all else, provide meaning in the lives of their audiences who matter most.

 Take, for example, GE, a conglomerate that is more than 100 years old, but has positioned itself to be more relevant today than some newer brands.
 The tag the company uses today across all business units–“Imagination at Work”–is built on the ethos of its founder, Thomas Edison, and speaks to the impact GE’s inventions, from the lightbulb to the industrial Internet, have had on the lives of ordinary people.